-In September of 2017, Group Fowler presented a program entitled, "Test Your Inn IQ."
+On September 14, 2017, Group Fowler presented a program entitled, "Test Your Inn IQ."
 They provided clues about various Inn members that others had to guess.
 This was a great way to learn about other members of the Inn.

 The October 12, 2017 meeting was presented by Group Ehrlich and led by Group Leader Braxton Gillam and Program Chair Dan Bean.
 The group first presented a tribute to the late Justice Raymond Ehrlich, a "Mentoring Moment," and a student-led toast.
 The guest speaker was Cleta Mitchell, a partner and political law attorney in the Washington, D.C. office of Foley & Lardner.
 Ms. Mitchell gave a thought‐provoking presentation on federal election laws and the IRS Tea Party scandal.

-The November 2017 program gave us an amusing and humbling education in Bitcoin.
+The November 9, 2017 program gave us an amusing and humbling education in Bitcoin.
 The program started with a game based on the Price‐is‐Right where “contestants” had to guess how much a cup of coffee in 2011, a California attorney hour in 2016, and 5 kilos of cocaine in 2013 cost at the time in Bitcoin.
 Prizes for the winning contestants included chocolate “bitcoins.”
 The table topics had members discuss the cost of a pizza in 2010 in Bitcoin.
 Following dinner, Professor Shawn Bayern of the Florida State University College of Law explained bitcoin—a sort‐of “Bitcoin 101”—and our member presenters discussed, “Bitcoin: What is it?
 How is it regarded?
 Why do we care?”
 The meeting also featured a "Moment in History" about the late Eddie Booth by the Honorable Charles Arnold.

-Our February 2018 program was presented by our mystery legal luminary group led by Group Chair Rodney Brown and Program Chair Lindsay Swiger.
+The February 22, 2018 program was presented by our mystery legal luminary group led by Group Chair Rodney Brown and Program Chair Lindsay Swiger.
 After evaluating many worthy candidates, the group selected Louise Rebecca Pinnell.
 In 1989, Ms. Pinnell became the first woman admitted to the Florida Bar and she practiced railroad law in Jacksonville until the 1950s.
 Prior to the “reveal” and short presentation on Ms. Pinnell’s life and work, factual hints at the mystery person were rotated on a power point during cocktails and a short biography was placed in an envelope on all tables.
 After dinner, Special Agent John Wood took us on an adventure into the deep web and dark web, how they work, why the dark web exists, and all of the “products” available.
 The pupilage group then discussed legal issues and cases involving the deep/dark web.

 2016 - 2017